Transpose Any Audio Easily in Logic Pro X 10.3.2

 Frequency, Q, and Gain.
 These three parameters allow you to fine-tune the side chain sound.
 After choosing the filter type from the Mode menu above, you can then adjust the frequency, the width of the frequency (Q), and the volume (Gain).

-Mix slider.
+Last in the list is the Mix slider.
 This is actually very cool.
 There's a type of compression called "New York" compression.
 Basically, you mix the dry signal with a compressed version.
 The standard way to accomplish this, is by using a send.
 This slider does this for you by mixing in the dry signal (by a percentage).

 blog comments powered by Disqus